 - Fly away!
 You'll be greeted at the airport (comforting after a long flight!) and experience a robust On-site Orientation and La Vida Local Curriculum with your Site Director.

 WHY THIS UNIVERSITY?

 The Umbra Institute is nestled between cafés, restaurants, museums, and art galleries in Perugia’s historical center.
-You’ll enjoy small class sizes in multimedia classrooms.
 Studying at the Institute is convenient—the building houses a library, computer labs, art studios, and a student lounge.
-The diverse faculty and staff are well connected within the community.
+The diverse faculty and staff are well connected within the community, and you’ll enjoy small class sizes in multimedia classrooms.
 Your professors are dedicated to helping you have the best experience possible while in Perugia.

 Accreditation(s): Our Semester in Perugia program is located at the Umbra Institute, whose school of record is Roger Williams University, which is accredited by the New England Commission of Higher Education.

 HOW TO CHOOSE YOUR COURSESNow the fun part!
 You get to pick the courses you will take abroad.
 Review the course information on this page.
 Once you’ve decided which courses you want to take, fill out the CISabroad Course Selection Worksheet in your online portal.